Marchers send message to Sentara - Farmville

 “We want it to stay permanently,” she said.

-The march was organized by Buckingham County Supervisor Jordan Miles.
-He said the turnout of supporters shows how much community members care about keeping the facility in Dillwyn.
+Buckingham County Supervisor Jordan Miles said the turnout of supporters shows how much community members care about keeping the facility in Dillwyn.

 “People deserve good, quality healthcare and if you look at Buckingham, we’re kind of in a microcosm when it comes to rural America.
 We’re less well off,” he said.
 “Access to affordable health care is the number one need according to the most recent community health needs assessment that Centra did, and it’s one of the top needs in the upcoming they did recently.
 It’s a clear need.”